RobinVA-UIT/robinva-uit.github.io/_posts/TechnicalBlogs/Win32API/2026-07-22-ArgvQuote.md

 If you want to call a function, let's say you want to read a file name `poet.txt` in `notepad.exe`, you have to specify the (path) file name in the `lpCommandLine` variable in `CreateProcess` as well as the name of the module you want to run.
 In this case, it will be `notepad.exe poet.txt`.

+* NOTE: You can left `lpCommandLine` empty if you already stated `lpApplicationName`.
+Nevertheless, we can just assume that we have to pass value to `lpCommandLine`.

 Sounds simple, right?
 Now, if you want to pass in an argument that has whitespace inside it, the instinct will probably tell you that you need the a couple of quotation marks to wrap the argument.
 Something like this: `notepad.exe "the poet.txt"`.
 At this point, Windows, or specifically `CommandLineToArgvW` API, is not confused yet.
 It still considers `the poet.txt` as a single argument.